Basic Backpacking Primer

 Some additional information I will add is that you should invest in a decent sleeping bag.
-The Kelty Comic Down bag is known as a good budget bag if price is a concern.
+Costco sells a 550 down fill Klymit bag for $140 that weights 2.6 lbs.
+Not bad..

 Need long underwear, hats, gloves, socks, etc?
 Check out Warm Stuff Distributing (aka The Underwear Guys) .
 Run, in part, by the well-know thru-hiker Fiddlehead, it features the basics for very reasonable prices.
 It is mainly surplus, seconds and irregulars.
 I find this type of clothing is not functionally different from the Patagucci clothing, is sometimes lighter and it is always less expensive!